kubeshop/testkube-run-action/README.md

 <hr>

+# Notice!

+Please use new [Testkube GH action](https://github.com/marketplace/actions/install-testkube) to build your pipeline more efficiently.

 # Run tests with GitHub Actions

 "Run on Testkube" is a GitHub Action for running tests on the Testkube platform.